rahulboby/Java-Calculator-App/README.md

 * Add keyboard input support
 * Make more functions work (`hyp`, `ENG`, `a b/c`)
 * Create a better layout (like fx-991EX maybe? 😄)

----

-Feel free to fork, play around, or suggest features!

----

-Would you like help naming the repo, or generating a screenshot to include?